 The fact is that just about everyone experiences dizziness at one time or another.
-When we?re kids, we do it on purpose, spinning in a circle or getting on the merry-go-round and having someone else spin us.
+When were kids, we do it on purpose, spinning in a circle or getting on the merry-go-round and having someone else spin us.
 As a grown up, however, dizziness can be concerning.
 How can you tell an isolated incident from something you need to be more concerned about?
 Here are a few things to watch out for.

 Concerns About Dizziness

 If you have experienced a recent head injury, dizziness is a good sign that you suffered a concussion.
 It is also likely that you have suffered a misalignment of the upper cervical spine.
 Such a subluxation can affect blood flow to the brain, place pressure on the brainstem, or interfere with the vestibulocochlear nerve.
-Any of these factors can result in dizziness.
+Any of these factors can result in spinning.

 If you get migraines regularly, it is likely that the two are connected.
-In fact, about 40% of migraines also present with dizziness either before, during, or following the attack.
+In fact, about 40% of migraines also present with spinning either before, during, or following the attack.
 Migraines that occur along with vertigo may have a similar underlying cause noted above.
 You may be able to remember a head or neck injury, even one that occurred a while ago, that started the migraines and dizziness.

 To learn more about the connection between head and neck injuries and vertigo, download our complimentary e-book by clicking the image below.